-It seems like more and more people catch themselves between a rock and a hard place – the rock being the Church and that hard place being their head.
+It seems like more and more people are catching themselves between a rock and a hard place – the rock being the Church and that hard place being their head.
 It is in one sense displaced sentiment toward Christianity as a whole juxtaposed with a misrepresented understanding of a church and its role.
 That is one way to say people tend to blame ‘the Church’ or even God in place of human nature.
 The accusation frequently ascribed as “the Church hurt me”, or shouted, “You have no right to judge me”, is often followed with a departure from church fellowship, or worse, loathing the Church in its entirety.
 Notwithstanding, this inadvertent justification not only exposes a desire to remove human responsibility by personifying the Church to bare the brunt of human conduct, it exemplifies a black and white generalization of the global church by placing all churches under one roof as equal partakers in judgment.
 Even so the misinterpreted Biblical aphorism ‘do not cast judgment’ is more so in linear apposition to ‘do not cast condemnation’ holding a soteriological or spiritual connotation; a confusion radical secularized society adopts full-heartedly.
 Are we not to ever draw conclusions again?
 I believe the answer goes without saying.

 The use of the word judgment pertains to the context of one’s soul, the human heart, if you will, and for that matter, “Who can know it?”
 (Jeremiah 17:9) It is not our prerogative to determine or delineate another’s salvation, especially to communicate condemnation as if it were a matter of fact – to question such is only natural, but to proclaim with absolute certainty the knowledge of another’s salvation, or lack thereof, is not only beyond folly, but outright irreverence for sovereignty by assuming the knowledge that only God intends to know.
 And I suppose, if one were such an expert on the matter, God could come over for a bit of advice, you know, as a good show of solidarity – I’m sure neither preference or favoritism would interfere at all!
 We are not called to condemn for many reasons, and for one point I wish to highlight in particular: We do not know for certain.
 We are given the capacity to identify and judge situations where in a particular moment the individual at large may not exhibit Christian-like (even anti-Christian) behaviour that correspond to what Jesus Christ emphasized as salvation signifiers of a true conversion (Matthew 7:15-23), yet time, in its totality, has yet to unfold to reveal such information concerning condemnation, which renders such chatter nothing more than a bald-faced lie.
 Since when did an assumption from unfamiliar faces become certain fact?
 As C.S.
 Lewis dryly noted, “When a man who accepts the Christian doctrine lives unworthily of it, it is much clearer to say he is a bad Christian than to say he is not a Christian.”
 And I do not believe public shaming, especially nowadays, has done any one any good whatsoever, quite contrary.
 (Matthew 18:15-19) In light of a sinner, one must be conscientious, not belittling.
 That ‘judgment call’ applies when help and guidance necessities manifestation, that grace and mercy may abound freely – something many modern churches forget all too often.
 In terms of salvation, a ‘potential is’ is still not the ‘actual is’, and we ought to treat it as such.
 Just because someone may not be on the right path now, does not mean they will forever follow the wrong path.
 Insomuch the Church must not only represent, but also be that illuminating standard for those lost yet in search for that righteous path.